 What We Do

 West Sound Youth for Christ (West Sound YFC) provides free educational and outreach programs that are inclusive and accessible to all children and youth throughout Kitsap & North Mason Counties.
 Through its programs, West Sound YFC seeks to provide an environment for positive youth development thereby enabling these students to reach their full potential in life.
-There are four programs under the umbrella of West Sound YFC: Campus Life, Juvenile Justice, and Parent Life.
+There are three programs under the umbrella of West Sound YFC: Campus Life, Juvenile Justice, and Parent Life.

 Together We Can Make A Difference!